chri1852/Upland-Sold-Out-Map-Generator/README.md

 ## Adding Mapping to an Existing City

 If you want to add mapping to an existing city that does not have it, first you will need to add a new CityName_Auto.png file for that city.
 Next you will need to open it in Paint.Net, and use the GetMousePositions.ps1 script to add a X and Y coordinate for each Neighbood to the script.
 You will also need to create a new set of color objects to add locations for the map colors for that City, an example of this can be seen in the BuildCityData function for any city that has automapping enabled.
+You will also need to set a location to print the name and date of your city, as well as set the font size.
 Finally once that is done add a -AutoMapping $true flag to the cooresponding city in its BuildCityData function.